Me – Where are you staying?

 Stops include Plaza Cisneros (Plaza of Lights) which, Carolina proudly tells us, is an example of Medellin’s programme of regeneration called Democracy Through Architecture aka “Urbanismo Social”.

-And Parque Bolivar – one of Pablo’s favourite places because you see the ‘real Medellin’ where old men sleep on benches; kids play on bikes; young people smoke illegal substances; couples enjoy an ice cream; and drunk people sip on mentholated spirits (!)
+And Parque Bolivar – one of Pablo’s favourite places because you see the ‘real Medellin’ where old men sleep on benches, kids play on bikes, young people smoke illegal substances, couples enjoy an ice cream and drunk people sip on mentholated spirits (!)
 Colombians like to ‘salsa’ between both sides of good and bad!
+Does Parque Bolivar look familiar?
+You may spot it in the Netflix, Narcos scene when Escobar is talking to his cousin.

 Love a good stare!
 They come up to the circle during information time and often interrupt the team to ask what they are saying.
 Hilarious!
 They are also ecstatic that you have chosen to go to Colombia.